swiftlang/swift/docs/SIL.rst

 ``````
 ::

-  %1 = retain %0
+  retain %0
-  ; Kills %0
-  ; %1 will be of the same type as %0

 Retains the value represented by ``%0``.
 If it is of a value type, this is a
-no-op, and ``%1`` will be equivalent to ``%0``.
-If the value is of a reference
-type or is an object pointer, the retain count of the referenced box is
+no-op.
+If the value is of a reference type or is an object pointer, the retain
-increased by one.
-Retaining an address is an error.
-The input ``%0`` is killed
+count of the referenced box is increased by one.
+Retaining an address is an
-by this instruction and may not be referenced after it.
+error.

 release
 ```````
 ::

   release %0
-  ; Kills %0

 Releases the value represented by ``%0``.
 If it is of a value type, this destroys the value.
 If the value is of a reference type or is an object pointer, the retain count of the referenced box is decreased by one, and if it becomes zero, the referenced object is destroyed and the memory is deallocated.
-The released value is invalid after the release instruction is executed.
 Releasing an address is an error.
-The input ``%0`` is killed by this instruction and may not be referenced after it.

-TODO: does releasing a value type really destroy it? should destroying a value type be a separate op?
+TODO: does releasing a value type really destroy it? should destroying a value type be a separate insn?

 destroy
 ```````